HQarroum/awesome-iot/README.md

  - [Home Assistant](https://github.com/home-assistant/home-assistant) - Home Assistant is a home automation platform running on Python 3.
 The goal of Home Assistant is to be able to track and control all devices at home and offer a platform for automating control.
  - [Lightweight MQTT Machine Network](http://lwmqn.github.io/) - LWMQN is an open source project that follows part of OMA LWM2M v1.0 specification and uses the IP-base Smart Object model to meet the minimum requirements of machine network management.
 It provides both server-side and machine-side libraries to make full-stack IoT development possible with JavaScript and Node.js.
 See also: IPSO Alliance [Technical Archive](http://www.ipso-alliance.org/ipso-community/resources/technical-archive/).
  - [Thingsboard IoT Gateway](https://github.com/thingsboard/thingsboard-gateway) - Open-source IoT Gateway - integrates devices connected to legacy and third-party systems with Thingsboard IoT Platform using OPC-UA and MQTT protocols.
+ - [Pimatic](https://pimatic.org/) - Pimatic is a home automation framework that runs on node.js.
+It provides a common extensible platform for home control and automation tasks.

 #### Middlewares